Jasmine Harman leads tributes to A Place In The Sun co-star Jonnie Irwin

 “At this time, we kindly ask for the privacy of Jonnie’s family as they navigate through this profound loss.”

-Commenting on the post, fellow Escape To The Country star Nicki Chapman said: “Heartbroken.
-Sending love to Jess and the family.”
+Fellow Escape To The Country star Nicki Chapman said she was “heartbroken” following the news.

 TV show A Place In The Sun also paid tribute and spoke of the “joy” Irwin had brought to the show.